 1. Lack of Mental Capacity

-To show mental incapacity, we need to prove that the testator did not understand one or more of the following:
+The basic test to show mental incapacity is to prove that the testator had issues with understanding one or more of the following:

 - what they own